The Haight

 Ron whispered “Was that a question?”

-We walked a ways further and someone else repeated “Grass?
+They walked a ways further and someone else repeated “Grass?
 Acid?”

 Then “Acid, grass, smack?”

 And how the world had changed.
 Don, a student in the film department, occupied the first bedroom at the top of the stairs.
 In the darkness of his first night back Don heard the door to his room open.
 “Who’s that?” he asked.
 A shot rang out and the figure darted down the stairs and out the door.
 The shot woke up the rest of the house.
 Everyone gathered in the hallway.
 Don was sitting on the floor holding his stomach, his hand covered with blood.
 “I’ve been shot” he said.
-We called the cops.
+They called for an ambulance.
 The sub-leasers were apparently up to no-good of some kind, which wasn’t much of a surprise.
 The wound was from a small caliber pistol, a Saturday night special, and Don recovered readily after surgery.
 The Haight had become seedy.
 Walking down the street was walking a gauntlet.
-Jan moved in with her mom in Mill Valley and I began looking for another place.
+Jan moved in with her mom in Mill Valley and Harry began looking for another place.

-“They were in the Gallery Lounge today.”
+“They were in the Gallery Lounge today.
+I don’t get it”

 A loud voice announced “Ladies and gentlemen, the Grateful Dead” and the band began to play.
 Loud is hardly the word.
 The guitarist cut in with searing riffs, cutting off other band members.
 “Hold on, I have one here that just won’t wait”.
 The guitar blazes, spinning a web over the dancing throng.
 Pigpen on harmonica and organ is the grist-work, the gist of the Grateful Dead.
 Jerry Garcia, the guitar player, is the flair.